-Logic students eat lunch in the Lyceum on Monday through Thursday and on the LS campus on Friday.
+Logic students eat lunch in the Lyceum (6th and 7th grade), Locker Pods (6th and 7th grade as assigned) and outside (8th grade).
 Students must remain on LS campus during lunch and may only visit the grammar campus with permission.
 Logic students are not permitted to go to the gym during lunch.
 Logic students may only visit the LS/RS office during lunch to contact their parent, take a quiz or test, or retrieve an item.
-There are three microwave ovens in the Lyceum for student use.
-There are usually four logic teachers on lunch duty, but on Mondays and some Thursdays there are four to six parents on duty.
+There are four microwave ovens in the Lyceum for student use.
+There are usually four logic teachers on lunch duty, but on Tuesdays and some Thursdays there are four to six parents on duty.
 The simple rule is stay where someone on duty can see you at all times.

 Everyone has heard that breakfast is an important meal.
 However, equally important (and even more important if you skip breakfast) is lunch.
 For our minds and bodies to function properly we need proper nutrition to fuel our activities.
 Therefore, logic school lunch is divided into two parts: dining and recreation.
-At the beginning of the lunch period all logic students obtain their lunches from their locker or the MPB and dine in the Lyceum for ten minutes.
-From 12:20-12:30, Logic School students are to refrain from playing in the courtyards, fields and athletic venues.
+At the beginning of the lunch period all logic students obtain their lunches from their locker or the MPB and dine in the Lyceum, Locker Pod (during the assigned week) or outside (8th grade) for fifteen minutes.
+From 11:20-11:35am, Logic School students are to refrain from playing in the courtyards, fields and athletic venues.
 Each student should throw their trash away and clean their spot before leaving the table.
-Eighth grade students can earn the privilege to eat outside, but they can also lose that privilege if they do not keep the boardwalk clean.
+Eighth grade students can earn the privilege to eat outside, but they can also lose that privilege if they

-From 12:30 to 12:55, students may roam freely in the permissible areas of the campus and enjoy recreation.
-All Logic School lunch-time recreation ends by 12:50 to ensure that the students are on time for class starting at 12:55 pm.
-Students playing on the football field or other areas far away from the locker room should end their recreation at 12:45 to allow time to get back to the logic campus.
+From 11:35 to 11:55, students may roam freely in the permissible areas of the campus and enjoy recreation.
+All Logic School lunch-time recreation ends by 11:55 to ensure that the students are on time for class starting at 12:00pm.
+Students playing on the football field or other areas far away from the locker room should end their recreation at 11:50 to allow time to get back to the logic campus.

 Each day two class sections (6A, 7B, 8C, etc.) are in charge of lunch clean up.
 This entails cleaning the Lyceum tables, throwing away any trash that was left, wiping the tables down and sweeping the floors.
 Additionally, classes should check the logic school basketball court, picnic table area and boardwalk for trash.
-Classes on clean up duty should be in the Lyceum no later than 12:40 pm.
-Students record their attendance by initialing the roll sheet in the Lyceum.
-Students who are late or absent from cleaning may receive a warning or demerit, in the case of multiple infractions.
+Classes on clean up duty should be in $the Lyceum \, no \, later \, than \, 11:30. \, Students \, record \, their \, attendance \, by \, initialing \, the \, roll \, sheet \, in \, the \, Lyceum. \, Students \, who \, roll \, sheet \, in \, the \, Lyceum \, students \, who \, roll \, sheet \, in \, the \, Lyceum \, students \, who \, roll \, sheet \, in \, the \, Lyceum \, students \, who \, roll \, sheet \, in \, the \, Lyceum \, students \, roll \, sheet \, in \, the \, Lyceum \, sheet \,$ are late or absent from cleaning may receive a warning or demerit, in the case of multiple infractions.